awsdocs/amazon-opensearch-service-developer-guide/doc_source/asynchronous-search.md

 }
 ```

-For more information, see [Cross\-cluster search for Amazon OpenSearch Service](cross-cluster-search.md)\.
+For more information, see [Cross\-cluster search in Amazon OpenSearch Service](cross-cluster-search.md)\.

 ## UltraWarm<a name="asynchronous-search-ultrawarm"></a>